verySmolBrain/random-penguin-facts/README.md

 4. Install npm (Skip if already installed) (Instructions [here](#node))
 5. Update variables in `setup_env.sh` to point to your installations

+To get started you can try to run `npm run test` or `npm run dev_frontend` in the project root directory.
+In ./frontend you can run `npm run dev` to start the frontend and `npm run build && npm run preview` to see a compiled version.
+In ./backend you can run `npm run build_lib` to build the library and `npm run test` to run the tests.

 Docker WIP